The Paladin Leveling Guide for Mists of Pandaria

 - Any Silence effect is nice in PvP, and sometimes elsewhere, and the Blood Elves have a nice Area Effect silence with their Arcane Torrent (which also recovers a small amount of mana.)
 This racial will be of far more use for Ret and Prot than it will for Holy, since Holy will be mostly staying out of close melee.

 Tauren: Big, Fuzzy, Huggable, loveable… perfect for Holy Pallies.

 - War Stomp is a nice area effect Stun, which is useful in leveling and PvP.
 Tanks will also find it helpful.

 - They also have extra health, which is useful in any situation for anyone.
 Mooo.
 Extra health and an area effect stun?
 Sign me up.
 Actually, the health doesn’t scale well and isn’t worth much at high level, but it’s pretty nice while leveling.

 Pandarians cannot be Paladins, in case you were wondering.

 Tradeskills for leveling

 For leveling, skip the tradeskills for the simple reason that they’re very expensive to level.
-If you have the cash then Blacksmithing (for your weapons and plate adorned body) is nice, as is Mining to supply your Blacksmithing skill.
+If you have the cash then Blacksmithing (for your weapons and plate adorned body and gem sockets) is nice, as is Mining to supply your Blacksmithing skill.
 If you have a ton of gold then Alchemy has lots of useful potions and Engineering has lots of useful gadgets.